What Not To Write About In A College Application Essay

 EVENTS THAT OCCURRED BEFORE HIGH SCHOOL

 While plenty of formative experiences can happen during childhood and early adolescence, it’s usually best to focus on events that occurred during or after high school when writing college essays.
-Making situations that happened earlier in their lives a central focus doesn’t help the admissions officers see who the student is today, and that’s potentially problematic.
+Making situations from earlier in their lives a central focus doesn’t help admissions officers see who the student is today, which is potentially problematic.

 Now, that doesn’t mean students can touch on an early event at all.
-However, if they do, they must showcase how the situation impacts them and influences who they are today.
+However, if they do, they must demonstrate how the situation affects them and shapes who they are today.
 That way, the topic’s relevance is clearer.

 PARENTAL PRESSURE TO PURSUE THE CHOSEN MAJOR